 Other sites worth visiting to view more archaeological sites include Stabiae, Boscoreale and Torre Annunziata.

 To complete your Pompeii visit you can also ascend the volcano to the Crater of Mount Vesuvius.
 You can take the Autobus EAV from Circumvesuviana Pompei – Villa dei Misteri stop or the Circumvesuviana Ercolano Scavi stop.

 Another option is to take the Busvia del Vesuvio.
 Buses depart from the Circumvesuviana Pompei Villa dei Misteri train station and arrive at the entrance of the Mount Vesuvius National Park.
 From here, you continue in a 4×4 bus to climb the volcano road!
 From the stop atop the volcano, a guide will take you to the crater on foot.
 It is an interesting experience to add to the archeological visit!

-The hotel is centrally located in Naples close to major sights such as the Naples National Archeological Museum, Catacombs of Saint Gaudioso and MUSA.
+Naples: The Duomo House is centrally located in Naples close to major sights such as the Naples National Archeological Museum, Catacombs of Saint Gaudioso and MUSA.
 Rooms feature a balcony, air conditioning and a flat-screen TV.

 Do you need a 3-day itinerary for Florence?
 Check out Best Things to Do in Florence – What to See in 3 Days?

 Have you considered what you will do in the (unlikely) event of something unforeseen happening?
 Do you need a travel insurance?
 Click here to get a quote and buy your travel insurance – and click here to check if you need a visa for your trip and apply for it!